ahoqueali/ahoqueali.github.io/_posts/2026-07-12-designing-data-systems-ai-can-trust-a-three-layer-approach.md

   - data-quality
 author: A. Hoque Ali
 ---

-# Making Enterprise Data AI‑Ready with a Three‑Layer Architecture

 I’ve been exploring a practical approach for making enterprise data truly **AI‑ready** — by structuring it into three distinct layers that give AI the context it needs to *reason*, not just *query*.